Bragança, Portugal: Ecoregions/Protected areas

 The municipality of Bragança is part of the frontier of the Montesinho Natural Park, established in 1979 to safeguard the distinct elements of the region.
 The creation of this ecoregion was made to preserve the existing qualities and allow human/cultural interaction.
 Montesinho is classified into forests and woods (oak and chestnut plantations at the base of the Coroa Mountains, the Tuela and lower Baceiro Rivers); wood and pine forests (forests and shrub vegetation in the western and eastern Rio Maças, Aveleda, Portelo/Montesinho, Mofreito/Montouto, Pinheiros, Serrea da Coroa, Vilar Seco da Lomba); a sub-Atlantic mixed farming area (around the Tuela and Baceiro Rivers); open space that allows farming along the plateaus of Baçal, Aveleda, Onor, Deilão); and the granite mountains of oak and birch species, mainly within the park and Pinheiros area.

 Climate

-The climate in Bragança (the northeasternmost district capital city in Portugal) is Mediterranean (Csb bordering Csa, according to the Köppen climate classification), influenced by the distance from the coast and the elevation.
-It is very similar to the continental climate of the Spanish Meseta, which means cooler winters and shorter hot summers.
-It is one of the snowiest Portuguese cities, however this may vary a lot between winters, with less than 5 snow days (2007/2008) to more than 20 (2008/2009).
+Bragança features a warm-summer Mediterranean climate (Köppen: Csb, Trewartha: Csbk) influenced by the distance from the coast and the elevation, thus with cooler winters and shorter warm summers.